sysrich/automation/testinfra/README.md

     $ sudo zypper in jq python-tox

-## Running the tests

-First you need to have a running CaaSP cluster with `velum` already bootstrapped, you can do this either by hand, or by using the velum-bootstrap tool.

-This tool requires an "environment.json" file is supplied to it, providing details on the cluster to be tested. caasp-kvm, caasp-openstack-heat, and the legacy terraform repo will each generate this file for you as you build your cluster.

-    ENVIRONMENT_JSON=/home/$USER/caasp/automation/caasp-kvm/environment.json tox

 The default value for ENVIRONMENT_JSON is `../caasp-kvm/environment.json`, so in many cases, simply running `tox` will be enough to run the tests.